RyanTheAllmighty/Dockerfiles/nginx/README.md

 ## /mnt/site/
 This directory is where I store my applications code generally.
 It is chowned to the nginx user and group on container startup if it exists.

+# Ports
+This image exposes port 80 and 443 for http and https connections.